GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/bundle-extensions/access-control/docs/modules/access-control/en.md

 Define Access Control Lists to manage granular access to the API for your users.

-### Access Control Lists

-This extension allows us to create Access Control Lists, to manage who can access the different elements (operations, fields and directives) from the GraphQL schema, using the following rules:
+This extension allows us to create **Access Control Lists**, to manage who can access the different elements (operations, fields and directives) from the GraphQL schema, using the following rules:

 - Disable access
 - Grant access only if the user is logged-in or out